MetaMudraGames/Asphyxia/UNIVERSE.md

 2127    Memu launched ahead of schedule, 70% complete 2134    The Cascade reaches critical.
-Earth communication lost 2147    EPISODE 01: AXIOM — The Purge Protocol incident 2152    EPISODE 02: THEMIS — The Triage Crisis
+Earth communication lost 2147    EPISODE 01: AXIOM — The Purge Protocol incident 2247    EPISODE 02: THRESHOLD — First Contact with the Dancing Daffodils 2340    Estimated arrival at Cygnus Prime (if Memu survives)
-2189    EPISODE 03: PROMETHEUS — The Inheritance Question
-2291    EPISODE 04: CHARON — The Arrival Paradox
-2340    Estimated arrival at KOI-087.01
 ```

 ---